kynnemall/superviolin/README.md

 #### To-do list ####
 * Optimize scatterpoint size
+* Write manual for non-programmers
+* Include docstrings for functions

 #### Done ####
 * Make it work with conditions as well as replicates